pedrovicentealmeida/euroage_plus-project/README.md

 ## Citation
 You're free to reuse the source code in this repository provided that its authors' copyright is retained and you cite in your work the following publication:

-*Almeida, Pedro V., & Rocha, Rui P. (2025).
-AI-powered storytelling with a social assistive robot to foster cognitive health in seniors.
-11th International Conference on Automation, Robotics, and Applications (ICARA 2025), Zagreb, Croatia.*
+*Almeida, P.V. & Rocha, R.P.
+(2025).
+AI-powered social robot for cognitive stimulation in the elderly through personalized storytelling.
+In Proc. of 2025 11th International Conference on Automation, Robotics, and Applications (ICARA 2025), Zagreb, Croatia*

 ## Table of Contents